DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ---
 ## Pen-testing login page:
-We replay the request with ZAP manual request editor in order to see the responses from the server when the login is correct and incorrect.
+We replay the request with ZAP Manual Request Editor in order to see the responses from the server when the login is correct and incorrect.

 Incorrect login: